tedee-com/tedee-api-doc/docs/source/endpoints/gate/get-single.rst

 Get single
 ====================

-Get gate by provided id.
+Returns the gate with the specified id.

 .. code-block:: sh